 Several years ago, gallery owner Marlena Vaccaro realized that lesser-known older adult artists having difficult finding places to show their work because of their age.
 She decided to combat ageism in art by founding the Carter Burden Gallery in the Chelsea neighborhood of New York.
-From the very beginning, she let it be known that talented artists under 60 need not apply, according to a recent article in The New York Times.
+From the very beginning, she let it be known that talented artists under 60 need not apply, according to this article in The New York Times.

 New Opportunities for Older Artists

 The gallery opening has opened new opportunities for lifelong and new artists in this age demographic.

 “If, by the time you’re 40, you haven’t demonstrated earning power in terms of sales, it’s hard to get the attention of a big gallery,” Vaccaro told The Times.
 “I don’t think it’s only ageism at work.
 It’s the economy of running a gallery.
 Sure, there are tons of galleries that show older artists, but they are the high earners.
 Everyone who was big and famous in the ’60s and ’70s is older now.
 They’re still represented if they’re still alive, and their paintings still sell for gigantic dollars.”

 Vaccaro hopes to show the work of the “re-emerging older artist” — artists who thrived in the 1970s and 80s only to stall in their career in the last decade to 15 years — but she also shows artist who never made it big and are only hitting their stride now.
 She told The Times she herself falls into that category, and it’s what inspired her to move forward.

 “(Being in my 50s) made me too old to be viable at other galleries because I hadn’t had that big success,” she said.
 “I’d come up in the world like hundreds of artists.
 We’re pretty good.
 But none of our names are above the title, you know?”